dprint/dprint/docs/overview.md

 #### Condition Resolver

-Conditions are usually resolved by looking at the value of a resolved info print item, other condition, or the original AST node.
+Conditions are usually resolved by looking at the value of a resolved info, other condition, or based on the original AST node.

 The infos & conditions that are inspected may appear before or even after the condition.